By Borneo specialist Mark

 For a more unusual honeymoon getaway in Borneo, I’d suggest traveling two hours by road from Kuching to spend a couple of nights in the Damai Peninsula at the Permai Rainforest Resort.

-The accommodation is stilted treehouses, about six metres up in the canopy of the rainforest, so when you wake it’s to the noise of the jungle.
+The accommodation is stilted treehouses, about six meters up in the canopy of the rainforest, so when you wake it’s to the noise of the jungle.

 A two-night stay will probably suffice, but you can take a boat trip out to nearby Satang – a tropical island and turtle conservation area - for snorkeling and relaxing on the fine white sand.